 - ExpressVPN (based in the British Virgin Islands)

-- Perfect Privacy (based in Switzerland)
+- Perfect Privacy (based in Germany)

 You can also manually configure your operating system to use a third-party DNS provider.
 Here’s a list of alternative DNS options from WikiLeaks.
 Keep in mind, however, that these third-party DNS services could also be logging the requests.
 Therefore we still think a verified no logs VPN is the safest bet.